International News Service v. Associated Press: Other copying cases

 It is indeed quite likely that buyers have assumed an identity of origin to the two mops from their general similarity; it is even possible-though we should suppose it very unlikely-that the identical form of the "slots" may have contributed to that assumption, but one who seeks to enjoin the reproduction of what is in the public domain must affirmatively show that the copied features were the reason for the confusion; it is not enough that perhaps it may have contributed [to it].

-The implication of this line of cases is that the INS doctrine is being given very limited scope, particularly in contexts in which copyright law may dominate the field.
+The implication of that line of cases is that the INS doctrine is being given very limited scope, particularly in contexts in which copyright law may dominate the field.
 Decisions from other circuits are consistent with those from the Second Circuit.

 Kellogg case

 In Kellogg Co. v.
-National Biscuit Co., in 1938, the Supreme Court considered a case arguably akin to INS but (with Justice Brandeis writing for the Court and now in the majority) denied relief.
-The Court said:
+National Biscuit Co., in 1938, the Supreme Court considered a case arguably akin to INS but, with Justice Brandeis writing for the Court and now in the majority, denied relief:

 Kellogg Company is undoubtedly sharing in the goodwill of the article known as Shredded Wheat; and thus is sharing in a market which was created by the skill and judgment of plaintiff's predecessor and has been widely extended by vast expenditures in advertising persistently made.
 But that is not unfair.
 Sharing in the goodwill of an article unprotected by patent or trade-mark is the exercise of a right possessed by all—and in the free exercise of which the consuming public is deeply interested.